Fabio Miretti

-Fabio Miretti (born 3 August 2003) is an Italian professional footballer who plays as a midfielder for club Juventus and the Italy national team.
+Fabio Miretti (born 3 August 2003) is an Italian professional footballer who plays as a midfielder for Süper Lig club Beşiktaş, on loan from Serie A club Juventus, and the Italy national team.

 Miretti joined Auxilium Saluzzo's youth setup in 2007 and moved on to Cuneo's the following year.
 In 2011, Miretti was bought by Juventus with which he played across its youth levels.
 In February 2021, he made his professional debut with the under-23 team, aged 17.
 The following season, he became a Juventus U23 regular, before making his Serie A and UEFA Champions League debuts with the first team and helping the under-19 team reach the UEFA Youth League semi-finals.
 In the 2022–23 season, Miretti was permanently promoted to the first team.

 Miretti has also represented Italy at youth levels since 2018.
 He has since scored nine goals in 40 appearances across Italy's levels.
 In 2022, he made his debut for the senior team.